-On September 3, 2002, the President submitted a supplemental FY2003 request for \$1.0 billion that would fund some of the activities left unfunded by the rejection of the \$5.1 billion contingent FY2002 emergency appropriations that were enacted through P.L.
+On September 3, 2002, the President submitted a supplemental FY2003 request for \$1.0 billion that would fund some of the activities left unfunded by the President's failure to approve of the \$5.1 billion contingent FY2002 emergency appropriations that were enacted through P.L.
 107-206 (discussed below).
 For L-HHS-ED activities, the new request includes an additional \$100 million for the CDC for the International Mother and Child HIV Prevention Initiative, along with an equal amount for the same initiative funded through the Agency for International Development.